alexeyinkin/eb-1a/2-petition/README.md

 They can do tens of languages.
 Being Russian, they are especially good with it.
-I had problems with them translating from Kyrgyz, but then they replaced the translator, and it was fine since.
+I had problems with them translating from Kyrgyz, but then they replaced the translator, and it has been fine since.

-I also had [Moovert](https://moovert.pro) translated some texts for me, but they were only able to translate from Russian to English.
+I also had [Moovert](https://moovert.pro) translate some texts for me, but they were only able to translate from Russian to English.
 They also happened to be overloaded when I needed them the most, so I switched to iTrex.